sushiGyuuuuu/Pawgram-The-Virtual-Pet-Simulator/README.md

 🐔ENCAPSULATION- means bundling data (variables) and methods that operate on that data inside a class, while restricting direct access using access modifiers like private.
 It protects the data and allows controlled access through getters and setters.
   <br>

 🐺INHERITANCE- lets one class inherit fields and methods from another class.
-It promotes code reuse and creates a parent–child relationship (e.g., Dog extends Pet).
+It promotes code reuse and creates a parent–child relationship (e.g., Dog extends Mammal).
   <br>

 🐰POLYMORPHISM- allows one action to behave differently depending on the object performing it.
 This includes method overriding (same method, different behavior in subclasses) and method overloading.